 The date of impregnation is also important.
-Breeders have discovered that female dogs that conceive within the 48 hours after they ovulate will also have a larger litter.
+Breeders have discovered that female dogs that conceive within the 48 hours after they ovulate will also have a large litter.

 When it comes to getting pregnant, dogs do not have a cutoff age.
 A female dog will stay fertile until its old age.
 However, early adulthood is usually when a dog is likely to have a larger litter.
 Dogs are most fertile between two and five years of age, and their litter size will decrease as they get older.

 Number of Pregnancies

 With each heat cycle, a dog is ready to have another littler—yes, a single female dog can have quite a few litters throughout her life.
 And, every time she becomes pregnant, she has a higher chance of having even more pups with the next litter.
 Usually, you see these larger litters on pregnancy numbers three, four, and five.

 The first pregnancy is the exception to the rule since it is typically a lot smaller.
 No one really knows why, but a lot of people believe that it is due to the dog being unfamiliar with the pregnancy process.
 As their hormones change, your dog will go through stress and anxiety, which can affect her developing eggs.
 After your dog has been pregnant once, she will know what to expect and experience less anxiety.

 Becoming pregnant can be pretty taxing on a dog’s body.
 And, if she isn’t in very good shape, to begin with, she probably won’t have a very big litter.
 Plus, having poor health can lead to problems during birth, so it’s important for your dog to stay healthy throughout her entire pregnancy.

 Your dog’s health and diet are related.
 Whether you make your own dog food or you feed your dog commercial food, the food’s quality can factor into how many puppies she will have and how smooth the birth will be.
-A dog’s body needs a steady nutrient-rich food supply in order to support the puppies’ development.
+A Pitbull puppy’s body requires a constant nutrient-rich best food diet to support its growth.
 When she doesn’t get enough nutrients, the puppies may die in utero or she will give birth prematurely.